mshfd/reproduction-number/README.md

-# r-by-tests-ratio
+# R Test Ratio
-Compute effective reproduction number based on positive test ratio
+Compute effective reproduction number for an epidemic based on positive test ratio